The Chickamauga Nation logo.

 publicationhistory

-All past, present and future claims or assertions of Chickamauga history, written or spoken, including but not limited to biographies, curriculum vitae, lectures or any other reference not listed herein, are deemed fraudulent by The Chickamauga Nation.
-The use of the image of the Ancient Axe of Authority© is used by expressed written consent of its creator and copyright holder, Dr. Michelle Spruell.
+All past, present and future claims or assertions of Chickamauga history, written or spoken, including but not limited to biographies, curriculum vitae, lectures or any other reference not listed herein, are deemed fraudulent by The Chickamauga Nation(TM).
+The Chickamauga Nation(TM) is trademarked, and use of the Trademark is forbidden without expressed written consent.

-All content on this website is protected by copyright and is the intellectual property of The Chickamauga Nation.
-Use of the image of the Ancient Axe of Authority and text on this website without the expressed written consent of The Chickamauga Nation is strictly forbidden.
+All content on this website is protected by copyright and Trademark and is the intellectual property of The Chickamauga Nation(TM).

-PUBLIC NOTICE: The Chickamauga Nation and its Citizens declare that any and all entities who profess or claim Cherokee identity inclusive of Citizens and members of said entities in any and all forms are determined to be persona non grata to The Chickamauga Nation.
-Persona non grata status extends to any and all entities, citizens, members, or diplomats without initiation or provocation of litigation.
-Persona non grata status extends to but is not limited to the Government of The Chickamauga Nation, Culture of The Chickamauga Nation, Religion of The Chickamauga Nation, History of The Chickamauga Nation, Identity of The Chickamauga Nation, Relationship of other tribes with The Chickamauga Nation, and shall not affect the relationship of The Chickamauga Nation with the United States government or agencies thereof, including other tribes and nations not mentioned.
+PUBLIC NOTICE: The Chickamauga Nation(TM) and its Citizens declare that any and all entities who profess or claim Cherokee identity, inclusive of Citizens and members of said entities in any and all forms, are determined to be persona non grata to The Chickamauga Nation(TM).
+Persona non grata status extends to any and all entities, citizens, members, or diplomats without initiating or provoking litigation.
+Persona non grata status extends to but is not limited to the Government of The Chickamauga Nation(TM), historic Culture, Religion, Identity, or Relationship of other tribes with The Chickamauga Nation(TM), and shall not affect the relationship of The Chickamauga Nation(TM) with the United States government or agencies thereof, including other tribes and nations not mentioned.

-DISCLAIMER FOR ALL FUTURE PUBLICATIONS: In lieu of providing repetitive academically verified documentation as requested by the Senate Committee on Indian Affairs on July 18, 2019, The Chickamauga Nation hereby give notice that beginning on January 1, 2022 all future publications are presented using the research which has been academically verified by professionals in the fields of history and anthropology.
+DISCLAIMER FOR ALL FUTURE PUBLICATIONS: In lieu of providing repetitive academically verified documentation as requested by the Senate Committee on Indian Affairs on July 18, 2019, The Chickamauga Nation(TM) hereby gives formal notice that beginning on January 1, 2022, all future publications are presented using the research which has been academically verified by professionals in the fields of history, archaeology, and anthropology.

-© 2022 The Chickamauga Nation.
+© 2022 The Chickamauga Nation(TM).
 All rights reserved.